CommunitySpecification/Working_Drafts/0.9 Community Specification/Readme.md

 ## What is the Community Specification For?

-The Community Specification process is a GitHub-based approach for creating standards and specifications.
+The Community Specification process is a repository-based approach for creating standards and specifications, such as in a GitHub organization.

 ## What's the benefit?